etomica/ZENO/cpp/doc/release/sphinx/Output.rst

 Depending on the quantity, the requirements for calculations are different.
 Some quantities require the exterior calculation, some the interior, and some both.
+Virial-coefficient calculations are in a category by themselves.
 Additionally, some quantities are direct outputs, while others are indirect—requiring only the direct outputs coupled with algebraic expressions.
 Finally, some special quantities require optional input such as the temperature.
 Each of these